Gerold Bepler

-Gerold Bepler is the president and chief executive officer of the Barbara Ann Karmanos Cancer Institute in Detroit, Michigan.
+Gerold Bepler is the former president and chief executive officer of the Barbara Ann Karmanos Cancer Institute in Detroit, Michigan.

 Biography

 Bepler received his medical and doctoral degrees from the Philipps University School of Medicine and Dentistry of the University of Marburg in Marburg, Germany.
 His postdoctoral fellowships were at the National Cancer Institute, Philipps University and at Duke University Medical Center.